Poland: Thousands protest government proposal to punish judges | DW | 18.12.2019

-Thousands of protesters took to the streets in Poland to oppose proposed new legislation that would allow the government to impose control over the judiciary.
+Thousands of protesters took to the streets in Poland to oppose planned legislation that would allow the government to impose control over the judiciary.
 The controversial law could affect Poland's EU membership.

-Thousands of protesters gathered in large numbers across Poland on Wednesday evening to oppose proposed new laws that would give the government the power to fire and control judges.
+Thousands of protesters gathered in large numbers across Poland on Wednesday evening to denounce proposed new laws that would give the government the power to fire and control judges.

 Protesters are concerned that the ruling right-wing populist Law and Justice party is attempting to force an end to the separation of powers.

-People chanted "Free courts!" in front of the parliament in Warsaw as well as in front of courthouses across the country, in 160 different cities.
+People chanted "Free courts!" in front of the parliament in Warsaw as well as in front of courthouses across the country, in 160 different locations.

 Read more: Poland votes: PiS and its pact with the people

-There are also concerns that the legislation would alienate Poland from the European Union and could even lead to a forced departure.
+There are also concerns that the legislation would alienate Poland from the European Union and could even lead to a forced departure from the bloc.

 The Supreme Court of Poland said the plans were an attempt to force judges to apply all regulations imposed by the government even if they were "incompatible with higher legal norms."
 This would be a breach of EU rules.